KC-85/Joystick_Journalist/README.md

 - **Multilingual Support**: Add the ability to write and view blog posts in multiple languages, broadening the audience.
 - **Related Posts Recommendations**: Show related posts at the bottom of a blog post to encourage further reading and keep users engaged.
 - **Content Flagging/Reporting**: Allow users to flag or report inappropriate content (comments or posts) for moderation.
+- **Add Regular Users as Chat Moderators**: Adds a larger sense of community being.
+- **Add an AI Chatbot as a Moderator Bot**: To help with chat moderation once audience becomes large enough.
-- **SEO Optimization**: Implement features for SEO, such as meta tags, custom URLs, and keywords for better search engine ranking.
+- **SEO Optimization**: Implement features for SEO, such as custom URLs forbetter search engine ranking.
 - **User Dashboard**: Provide users with a dashboard to track their activity, such as comments made, likes received, and blog posts they’ve interacted with.
 - **Admin Dashboard Analytics**: Provide site admins with an analytics dashboard showing user activity, popular posts, most commented articles, etc.
 - **Custom Themes for Users**: Allow users to customize the visual theme of the site (colors, fonts, etc.) to suit their preferences.